SOMBOE!!

 Just as I predicted at the

-beginning of the season, an effective bullpen can have a pretty
+beginning of the season, an effective

-significant effect on the standings.
-Just comparing the overall
+bullpen can have a pretty significant effect on the standings.

-to finish higher than my Montreal Funiculars squad (732 and 742) in the
+finish higher than my Montreal Funiculars squad (732 and 742) in the

 division.
 According to the Pythagorean theorem, Tristan's team